-We are going to test these ideas in a case study of development paths in EurAsia between the Neolithic Revolution and the present.
-In this paper we will focus on the link between female agency and economic growth.
-We will in particular try to explain the 'reversal of fortune' that occurred in EurAsia between 1000 and 2000.
-In his seminal book on the causes and consequences of the Neolithic Revolution, Jared Diamond (1997) discusses the cumulative, self-reinforcing character of technological change.
-He argues that this is the principal reason why EurAsia, the largest continent with the biggest population, after pioneering the Neolithic Revolution, has dominated technological change since.
-That it was the first region to move to sedentary agriculture - and hence developed complex societies, cities and states first - gave the continent a head start over Sub-Saharan Africa, the Americas, and Australia - but also the ease of communication across the Continent (due to its East-West orientation) - and finally the cumulative character of technological change explain why EurAsia became the core of the world economy until very recently (and is arguably, with the rise of China, reclaiming this position after a 'temporary' loss to North America).
+We will test these ideas in a study of development paths in Eurasia between the Neolithic Revolution and the present.
+In this chapter we will focus on the link between female agency and economic growth, with the aim of explaining the 'reversal of fortune' that occurred in Eurasia between 1000 and 2000.
+In his seminal book on the causes and consequences of the Neolithic Revolution, Guns, Germs, and Steel, Jared Diamond (1997) discusses the cumulative, self-reinforcing character of technological change.
+He argues that this is the principal reason why Eurasia, the largest continent with the biggest population, after pioneering the Neolithic Revolution, has dominated technological change since.
+That it was the first region to move to sedentary agriculture-and hence developed complex societies, cities and states first-and gave the continent a head start over sub-Saharan Africa, the Americas and Australia.
+In addition, the ease of communication across the continent (due to its east-west orientation)-and finally the cumulative character of technological change explain why Eurasia became the core of the world economy until very recently (and is arguably, with the rise of China, reclaiming this position after a 'temporary' loss to North America).

-There is indeed a lot of evidence confirming the path dependent, cumulative nature of technological and economic change (e.g. Comin et al 2010).
-In the year 1000 the core regions of EurAsia were the 'old' centers of the Neolithic Revolution - the Middle East (then dominated by the flowering of the Arab world), China (under the Sung arguably the most developed part of the world economy) and, perhaps less obviously, Northern India (which was in an interlude between the Gupta Empire and the Moghul Empire).
-Since times immemorial, the economic and urban backbone of EurAsia was the band between the eastern shores of the Mediterranean (including Greece and Egypt) and the great river valleys of China - connecting the three early centers of the Neolithic revolution in the Middle East (Fertile Crescent), the Indus Valley and the Yellow River Valley with long distance trade (such as the famous Silk route).
-Even in 1500 - and some would perhaps argue, 1750 - this was the basic pattern of the EurAsian economic and urban system.
+There is a lot of evidence confirming the path-dependent, cumulative nature of technological and economic change (e.g. Comin et al. 2010).
+In the year 1000, the core regions of Eurasia corresponded with the 'old' centres of the Neolithic Revolution-the Middle East (then dominated by the flowering of the Arab world), China (under the Sung arguably the most developed part of the world economy) and Northern India (which was in an interlude between the Gupta Empire and the Mogul Empire).
+Since times immemorial, the economic and urban backbone of Eurasia was the band between the eastern shores of the Mediterranean (including Greece and Egypt) and the great river valleys of China-connecting the three early centres of the Neolithic revolution in the Middle East (Fertile Crescent), the Indus Valley and the Yellow River Valley with long-distance trade (such as the famous Silk Route).
+Even in 1500-and some would perhaps argue, 1750-this was the basic pattern of the Eurasian economic and urban system.